svenwal/gaszaehler-home-assistant-esphome/README.md

 As described I am describing the process of flashing the ESP8266 using my Mac where I have installed esphome locally using homebrew.
 The general work using the command line is described at the [ESPHome documentation page](https://esphome.io/guides/getting_started_command_line.html).

-So we now plug the Micro-USB-cable into the ESP8266 and the Mac and make sure we are in the folder where the above YAML file is located.
+We plug the Micro-USB-cable into the ESP8266 and the Mac.
+Next is to make sure we are in the folder where the above YAML file is located.

 Flashing now is as easy as